agouin/BigIntRenamed/README.md

 <h2><b>Description</b></h2>

-The BigInt package provides arbitrary-precision integer arithmetic in Swift.
+The BigIntRenamed package provides arbitrary-precision integer arithmetic in Swift.
-Its functionality is comparable to that of the Java BigInteger class.
+Its functionality is comparable to that of the Java BigIntRenamedeger class.
 It falls in the following categories:
 <ul>
 <li>Arithmetic: add, subtract, multiply, divide and remainder</li>
 <li>Comparison: the six standard operators == != < <= > >=</li>